defnotkevz/zettelkasten/tRPC.md

 - **Context** - Stuff that every procedure can access.
 Commonly used for session state and database connections.
 - **Middleware** - a function that can run code before and after a procedure.
 Can modify context.
 - **Validation** - "Does this input data contain the right stuff?"

+trpc client and server
+- the client is used in the frontend to interact with the trpc server. allows you to make API requests and handle responses using type-safe methods.
+- the tRPC server is where you define the API routes, procedures and logic.
+It processes the incoming requests and sends back responses.